kunalshirodkar/kunalshirodkar/README.md

 🎓 Graduate from **Syracuse University** with an **M.S. in Information Systems**
 💼 4+ years of experience across **Finance, Healthcare, OTT Media, and Retail**
 📊 Passionate about **designing insightful dashboards**, building **scalable data pipelines**, and developing **data products** that drive better decisions.
+🧭 Skilled in **project management, consulting, stakeholder communication, and strategic problem-solving**, aligning analytics with business goals.
+🚀 Focused on leveraging **data-driven strategy** to enhance **growth, revenue, trust, and user experience**.
 🤖 Exploring **AI- and LLM-powered analytics** to enhance automation, storytelling, and intelligent insight generation.

 > “I believe great analytics not only answer questions — they create better ones.”